Jeiwan/uniswapv3-book/src/milestone_3/user-interface.md

 ![Add Liquidity dialog window](images/add_liquidity_dialog.png)

-This change will finally remove hard coded liquidity amounts from our code and will allow use to add liquidity at arbitrary ranges.
+This change will finally remove hard-coded liquidity amounts from our code and will allow us to add liquidity at arbitrary ranges.

 The dialog is a simple component with a couple of inputs.
-We can even re-use `addLiquidity` function from previous implementation.
+We can even re-use the `addLiquidity` function from the previous implementation.
 However, now we need to convert prices to tick indices in JavaScript: we want users to type in prices but the contracts expect ticks.
 To make our job easier, we'll use [the official Uniswap V3 SDK](https://github.com/Uniswap/v3-sdk/) for that.

 To convert price to $\sqrt{P}$, we can use [encodeSqrtRatioX96](https://github.com/Uniswap/v3-sdk/blob/08a7c050cba00377843497030f502c05982b1c43/src/utils/encodeSqrtRatioX96.ts) function.
 The function takes two amounts as input and calculates a price by dividing one by the other.
 Since we only want to convert price to $\sqrt{P}$, we can pass 1 as `amount0`:
 ```javascript